Charles James (American football)

 Charles James II (born May 14, 1990) is an American former professional football player who was a cornerback in the National Football League (NFL).
 He played college football for the Charleston Southern Buccaneers, and signed with the New York Giants as an undrafted free agent in 2013.
 James was also a member of the Houston Texans, Baltimore Ravens, Indianapolis Colts, Buffalo Bills, Jacksonville Jaguars, Memphis Express, St. Louis BattleHawks, and Houston Roughnecks.

 Professional career

 New York Giants

-James was signed by the New York Giants on May 10, 2013, as an undrafted free agent.
+James joined the New York Giants on May 10, 2013, as an undrafted free agent.
 He was released on August 31, 2013, and was signed to the practice squad the next day.
 He was promoted to the active roster on October 5, 2013, where he played in 12 regular season games mostly on special teams.
 James was released by the Giants on August 26, 2014.

 First stint with Texans

 James was signed to the Houston Texans' practice squad on October 1, 2014, and was promoted to the active roster on December 29, 2014.
 He was released by the Texans on September 5, 2015.

 It was during this time that James became a fan favorite on the Texans' edition of Hard Knocks.
 He was used at running back in Week 3 of the preseason, scoring a 73-yard touchdown run that was taken away by a penalty.